openregulatory/templates/templates/qms/post-market-surveillance/periodic-safety-update-report.md

 ### Market Data

-> Describe sales volume of the device, e.g. amount of users and, where practicable, the usage frequency of the device.
+> Describe sales volume of the device, e.g. amount of users, their demography, and, where practicable, the usage frequency of the device.
+Compare the actual patient population to the expected usage with regards to over- or under-representation of a patient group.

 ### Summary of Incidents and Problems

 > Describe incidents that happened with your device and actions taken (e.g. adverse event reports to
 > authorities, field safety notices to customers, field safety actions).
+> Group them by geography, population or any other parameter that makes sense if there are multiple.

 ### Observed undesirable side effects